Saayiaravind/Software-Development/README.md

 # My Journey towards Software Development Mastery
-Welcome to my repository where I document my journey towards becoming a better software developer
+In here, I document my journey towards becoming a better software developer.

 ## Data Structures and Algorithms
-Educating myself with different forms of data storage, techniques that can be applied to the data structures and building efficient problem-solving skills
+Different ways to store data, techniques that can be applied to the data structures thereby building efficient problem-solving skills.

 ### Progress Tracker